notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 If you are doing managed installation or otherwise want to control the installer from the command line, the installer has a few [command line options](../command-prompt/#installer-options).

-The installer will likely require Administrative privileges in order to install Notepad++ in Windows's standard "Program Files" location.
-If you do not have Administrative privileges, you either need to find someone who does, or tell the installer to use a location where you _do_ have write permission, or run the portable edition from a directory where you have write permission.
+The installer will likely require Administrative privileges in order to install Notepad++ in Windows's standard "Program Files" location, and to install/update plugins when installed in that location.
+If you do not have Administrative privileges, you either need to find someone who does, or tell the installer to use a location where you _do_ have write permission (though that may still ask for Administrator privileges), or run a portable edition from a directory where you have write permission.

 When you use the installer to install to a directory other than "Program Files", you can choose an option in the installer to _not_ use the `%AppData%\Notepad++` folder for your configuration, and instead use the "[local configuration](../config-files/#configuration-files-location)".

-The installer should also install the [Shell Extension](../shell-extension/) to add **Open with Notepad++** to the Windows Right-Click context menu.
+The installer should also install the [Shell Extension](../shell-extension/) to add **Edit with Notepad++** to the Windows Right-Click context menu.

 ## Install Notepad++ from 7z or zip